jeffreykegler/old_kollos/components/main/kollos/a8lex.lua.md

 among the values is in fact precisely determined.

-### `linecol(pos)`
+### `sub(start_pos, end_pos)`

-Returns two values -- the line and column corresponding to `pos`.
-These must be integers if `pos` was a visited location. but what they mean is up to the lexer.

-A "standard" lexer assumes has inputs which are strings containing text files, and reports line and column according to the Unicode standard.
+If every up-position in the range from
+`start_pos` to `end_pos` is a visited position, `sub(start_pos, end_pos)`
+must return a string
+somehow corresponding to
+that range of up-positions.
+A lexer must be able to detect if any up-position in the range was not visited, and must return a fatal error in that case.

+In a "standard" lexer, inputs will be strings, and `sub(start_pos, end_pos)` should be a substring of the input string.

-### `blob()`
+### Other lexer methods

-The blob name.
-This must be the Lua string which was passed to the lexer factory.
-Archetypally, it will be a file name.
+A lexer will often have other methods, special to it.
+For example, a lexer will often want to allow the application to manipulate its down-positions.

+### The Ascii 8 lexer

 ## The lexer coroutine

-The lexer coroutine, when resumeed, takes no argumentes.
+The lexer coroutine, when resumed, takes no argumentes.
 On yielding, it returns a table of mxid's.
 At end of input, the table is empty.